- Student Rights and Responsibilities

 Failure to observe this Code of Conduct may lead to after-school detention or other disciplinary actions.
 Student access to the cafeteria, library, computer rooms, or other areas of the school may be restricted for a period of time due to inappropriate behavior in such areas by the student.

 The building principal, or his or her designee, shall be responsible for informing all students and their parents of the student dress code at the beginning of the school year.
 The dress code will be developed in collaboration with teachers, administrators, other school service professionals, students and parents to ensure that it reflects current community standards on proper decorum and deportment.
+Parents will be notified of any dress code concerns related to their student.

 All students are expected to give proper attention to personal appearance and to dress appropriately for the school day, as well as school-sponsored activities.
 Students and their parents have the primary responsibility for acceptable student dress and appearance.
 Teachers and other District personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.
 A student’s dress and appearance shall: